WesleyThompson/LanguageComparison/README.md

     * Java
       * Garbage Collector
     * C++
-      * Manually
+      * Manual memory management
   * How does it work?
     * Java
-      * Objects that pass out of reference are added to the garbage heap to be collected when a new object is created
+      * Objects that pass out of reference are added to the garbage heap to be collected when a new object is created.
+The memory reclaims the memory as needed.
     * C++
-      * Allocation and deallocation
+      *  Manual allocation and deallocation.
+Or variables/objects pass out of scope and are deleted.
   * Garbage collection?
     * Java
       * Yes